Making reasonable adjustments to enable fair access to study at Goldsmiths

 Students with long-term health conditions can request coursework deadline adjustments (short extensions).
 These need to be requested, and are not automatically in place.
 Your Reasonable Adjustment Student Agreement (RASA) will outline the process for requesting a short extension.

-We will make any other assessment adjustments based on your discussion with a Learning Support Officer.
+We will make any other assessment adjustments based on your discussion with a Disability Adviser.

 For example, some students may be eligible to use a computer in examinations.
 Others may be used to working with an amanuensis/scribe in exams.
-You will need to meet with a Learning Support Officer to be assessed as eligible for arrangements such as these.
+You will need to meet with a Disability Adviser to be assessed as eligible for arrangements such as these.

 If you have missed a coursework deadline or were unable to sit your exams as planned, you can apply for extenuating circumstances.